Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on February 24, 2021

 - How can someone improve their sexual health?

-When someone hears the term, “sexual health,” they may think it refers only to avoiding an unplanned pregnancy or preventing STIs.
-While preventing unplanned pregnancy and staying STI-free are both parts of sexual health, sexual health is really an umbrella term that encompasses many different facets of a person’s physical and emotional well-being surrounding sex and sexuality.
+When someone hears the term, “sexual health,” they may think it refers only to avoiding an unplanned pregnancy or preventing Sexually Transmitted Infections (STIs).
+While these areas are components, sexual health is really an umbrella term that encompasses many facets of a person’s physical and emotional well-being surrounding sex and sexuality.

 On September 4th, 2012, the World Association of Sexual Health launched World Sexual Health Day to bring awareness to these issues and to help people of all sexual orientations fully understand what it all means to be a sexually healthy person.